smathot/pythontutorials/content/pages/functions.md

 ## Functions: what and why?

-A *function* is a re-usable block of code, typically with a name.
+A *function* is a re-usable code block, typically with a name.
 The main goal of functions is to avoid duplication of code.
-Another important goal of functions is to divide code into bits with a clearly defined function; doing so can drastically improve the readability of your code.
+Another important goal of functions is to divide code into parts with clearly defined functions; doing so can drastically improve the readability of your code.

 Say that you want calculate the length of the long side `c` of a right triangle with short sides `a` and `b`, using [Pythagoras' theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem).
-You have a list (`some_triangles`) of `a, b` tuples, which you can easily iterate through to determine the corresponding long sides `c`.
+And say that you have a list (`some_triangles`) of `a, b` tuples, which you can easily iterate through to determine the corresponding long sides `c`.

 ```python